hark130/Mind_Monitor/README.md

 	- Some ideas came from https://valgrind.org/docs/manual/mc-manual.html
 	- Bad Code 10 is the multi-process version of Bad Code 3
 	- Bad Code 11 is the multi-process version of Bad Code 5
+	- Bad Code 12 is the multi-thread version of Bad Code 3
+	- Bad Code 13 is the multi-thread version of Bad Code 5

 ## CONCLUSION